https://beta.albus.org/preview/64cc6ea7794b90dac949684d

 Here, Coleridge expands on the description of Xanadu, painting a picture of a walled garden filled with bright, winding streams and trees that bear incense.
 The reference to "forests ancient as the hills" suggests a place that is

-, while "sunny spots of greenery" create an image of a peaceful, idyllic landscape.
+timeless or untouched by human hands, while "sunny spots of greenery" create an image of a peaceful, idyllic landscape.